Ralf Schulenberg

 Ralf Schulenberg (born 15 August 1949) is a retired East German footballer.

 Club career

-The striker scored 25 goals in the East German top-flight.
+Schulenberg left FC Rot-Weiß Erfurt for BFC Dynamo for the 1968-69 season.
+The transfer of Schulenberg was probably a compensation for the transfer of the talented Günter Wolff, who had left BFC Dynamo for FC Rot-Weiß Erfurt after the 1967–68 season.
 Schulenberg was voted the 1975 BFC Footballer of the Year at the 10th edition of the club's traditional ball in the Dynamo-Sporthalle at the beginning of January 1976.
+Th striker scored 25 goals for BFC Dynamo in the East German top-flight during his career.

 International career

 In 1972 the BFC Dynamo player was part of the East Germany national team.
 One of his three full international matches in the year took place as part of the 1972 Olympic football tournament where Schulenberg won the bronze medal with the East German Olympic team.